aroaddy/homepage/docs/widgets/services/proxmox.md

 You can set the optional `node` setting when you want to show metrics for a single node.
 By default it will show the average for the complete cluster.

+You may have parameters showing 0/0 or NaN.
+Go to your Proxmox API token then uncheck "Privilege Seperation"

 ```yaml
 widget:
   type: proxmox